 To officially withdraw from all courses students must go online to www.bacone.edu and complete the withdrawal process electronically.
-If students have any questions with the electronic withdrawal process they are encouraged to contact Bacone College at 918-781- 7254 for assistance.
+If students have any questions with the electronic withdrawal process they are encouraged to contact the registrar at registrar@bacone.edu for assistance.